egstar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 9 Duplicate last line

 	- Command `tail -n 1 <filename> | cat >> <filename>` duplicate the last line at a file

+- Task 10 No more javascript

+	- Command `find *.ext -type f -delete` to delete only files with some extension